 - Make sure the ignition switch is in the off position, and the transmission is in Neutral (manual) with the parking brake set, or Park (Automatic).

-The positive terminal is the one we want first and it'll likely be marked by a + (plus) symbol, it may have a red cable attached to it, or it could be covered by a protective flap.
+Usually, your battery will be located in the engine bay, but it may be in the boot.
+There are two terminals (short stubs) on the top.
+The positive terminal is the one we want first and it'll likely be marked by a '+' (plus) symbol, it may have a red cable attached to it, or it could be covered by a protective flap, as shown above.

 … to the positive terminal on the dead car's battery.
 Make sure the clamp has a secure metal-to-metal connection, and check that the other end of the cable isn't about to contact another metal object.